AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/ud-firestore.md

     })

     // If you look back at the "Create" example, you can see I am updating this
     //  current document with a new title and a new character, while the date
     //  stays the same.

-    // Firestore will only update the Fields mentioned in the object and will
+    // NOTE: FireStore will only update the ffields mentioned in the object and will
     //  not overwrite any existing data that is not mentioned.

     // Check next slide for an example in React.
     ```

-    >Note: Although you can update data by specifying fields to update, it is normal convention to include all fields in the document when creating a client-side "edit" form.
+    > Note: Although you can update data by specifying fields to update, it is normal convention to include all fields in the document when creating a client-side "edit" form.
 In order to do so, you want to make sure you have the documents current data and lay them out in the input fields provided to the user.
 By doing this, you are preemptively assuring all data is capable of being edited and returned properly to the DB.
 Even if the user doesn't specifically edit all of the fields, we will be sure that we will still be getting back the same data along with any new data.

-=== "Updating a document - React Example"
+=== "Update a Document in React w/Comments"

     This is a bigger example, so try to follow along as best you can.
-We are going to request some data from our Firestore DB so that we can edit it.
-To this, we need to have a document and it's ID to reference that document.
-We can do this by copying it from the collection on the Firestore console.
-For this, we are also going to need to `import {getDoc} from "firebase/firestore"`. `getDoc` will allow us to get a single document, where `getDocs`, another method we previously used in the ***R***ead example, will get all the documents in a collection.
-We are also going to import `{Timestamp} from 'firebase/firestore' as the *Timestamp* constructor will allow us to format a basic Date string into a Firestore timestamp.
+We are going to request some data from our FireStore DB so that we can edit it.
+To this, we need to have a document and it's `id` to reference that document.
+We can do this by copying it from the collection on the FireStore console.
+For this, we are also going to need to `import {getDoc} from "firebase/firestore"`. `getDoc` will allow us to get a single document, where `getDocs`, another method we previously used in the ***R***ead example, will get **all** the documents in a collection.
+We are also going to import `{Timestamp} from 'firebase/firestore' as the *Timestamp* constructor will allow us to format a basic Date string into a FireStore timestamp.
 We will talk a little more about this timestamp as we go through this example.

     ```javascript
     import React, { useEffect, useState } from "react";
-    // Make sure to include all the imports needed in this component import { doc, updateDoc, getDoc, Timestamp } from "firebase/firestore";
+    // Make sure to include all the imports needed in this component

+    import { doc, updateDoc, getDoc, Timestamp } from "firebase/firestore";
     // This is a function in another example we are going to use to format a
     //  date.
-Please look at that example to get a better understanding. import dateTypeFormat from "../util/dateTypeFormat";
+Please look at that example to get a better understanding.

+    import dateTypeFormat from "../util/dateTypeFormat";
     // Also, there is a css sheet example you can use as a template that works
     //  with this component.
 The classnames have already been created. import "./styles.css";

     const Edit = () => {
       // Set our body to null at initial render, we will set data later const [body, setBody] = useState(null);

-      // This state will help us push character names items into an array const [character, setCharacter] = useState("");
+      // This state will help us push character name items into an array const [character, setCharacter] = useState("");

-      // We will useEffect here to request data by it's ID from Firestore useEffect(() => {
+      // We will useEffect here to request data by it's ID from FireStore useEffect(() => {
         // We create an asynchronous function here since we will have to
-        // wait for our results from Firestore. const getDocument = async () => {
+        //  wait for our results from FireStore. const getDocument = async () => {
           // Create the reference to a document, include your ID here const documentRef = doc(db, "books", "BOOK_ID_HERE");
           // "await" the results from "getDoc" and assign the results to
           //  a variable called "document"
           const docResults = await getDoc(documentRef);
           // Check if a document exists with that ID.
 We use the ".exists()"
-          // function that comes from our result, remember, the Firestore
+          //  function that comes from our result, remember, the FireStore
           //  results will be an object with different fields we can use,
           //  including functions.
           if (!docResults.exists()) return console.log("Document doesn't exist");
-          // Now, lets some our body data from our results setBody({
+          // Now, let's some our body data from our results setBody({
             // We want to include the documents ID from the results
             id: docResults.id,
             // We call the ".data()" function that comes from our results.
             //  This is where we get the actual document, by call this function.
             //  We use the "..." spread operator to lay the fields from our
             //    document into this object we are creating ...docResults.data(),
             // Format the data, please see the "dateTypeFormat" example.
 Pass
             //  a date into the "dateTypeFormat()" function.
 This date is a
-            // Firestore Timestamp which is an object which we need to convert
+            //  FireStore Timestamp which is an object which we need to convert
             //  to a readable string for us to use properly.
 The ".toDate()"
             //  function turns our date into a JS Date object which we then
             //  call the JS method ".toLocaleDateString()"to extract only the
             //  date which looks like this "07/07/2020".
             publish_date: dateTypeFormat(
               docResults.data().publish_date.toDate().toLocaleDateString()
             ),